 Photo Quality Comparison

 Laser printers focus on speed and sharp output.
-A multifunction laser can print, scan, and copy, but it cannot match inkjet photo depth.
-Laser printers are able to print photos clearly, but not with the same softness.
-If photo quality matters most, use inkjet.
+When comparing laser vs inkjet photo quality, inkjet printers clearly produce better results for detailed images.
+A multifunction laser can print, scan, and copy, but it cannot match the inkjet photo depth.
+They can print photos clearly, but not with the same softness.
+If photo quality matters most, use an inkjet.

 Speed and Volume

 Laser printers are faster.
+Most laser printers print around 20–40 pages per minute, while inkjet printers usually print only 5–20 pages per minute.
 They can print many pages in a short time.
 This makes them ideal when printers can handle large jobs.

 Inkjet printers are slower, especially with photos.
 Laser devices shine when you need the ability to print many images quickly.
 For offices and classrooms, laser printers produce the best results in volume.